yeran-wicky/yeran-wicky/README.md

 ## Hi, I'm Yeran Wicky! 👋

 🌟 Web Developer with 5 years of experience in web development <br>
+🛠️ Also an Electronics Repair Technician specialized in laptops <br>
 💼 Skilled in React, Node.js, Tailwind CSS, Express.js, and more <br>
 📚 Currently learning R, Go and Rust as a hobby <br>
 🎓 Undergraduate @ SLTC Research University | BSc (Hons) in Data Science <br>